 Once a fish has mercury in it, there’s no way to get it out.
 You can’t simply get rid of certain body parts and cooking has no effect on its levels.
 But it may not be as bad as once thought.
 You can drastically reduce the amount of mercury you’re exposed to by avoiding the big fish and choosing smaller ones.

 Shrimp and shellfish are high in cholesterol.
 While that’s generally true, it’s not as much of a concern as originally thought.
 The reason is that seafood tends to be low in saturated fat, which is the primary contributor to elevated blood cholesterol levels.
 People who eat shrimp and shellfish do see their bad cholesterol raise, but their good cholesterol goes up even more.
 The end result is their risk of heart disease actually drops.
 Just don’t dip every bite in butter.

-You can eliminate the cooking smell entirely by using a “sous vide” cooker like the Anova. (“Sous vide is French for “under vacuum.”)
+You can eliminate the cooking smell by using a “sous vide” cooker like the Anova. (“Sous vide is French for “under vacuum.”)
 You fill a pot with water, then drop the sous vide cooker in the pot to heat the water to a precise temperature.
-Next you put the fish in a freezer safe bag and squeeze out the air.
-The final step is dropping the bags in the water bath to cook.
+Next, you put the fish in a freezer-safe bag and squeeze out the air.
+The final step is to drop the bags in the water bath to cook.
 The sous vide cooker will sound an alarm when the fish is done.
 There’s no smell and it’s cooked perfectly through.

 Arctic Char (farmed)